jessejamescox/node-red-contrib-wago/README.md

   <a href="kbus-daemon gif"><img src=images/kbus-daemon.gif></a>
 </h1>

-An open source MQTT driver for WAGO PFC controllers backplane.
+A set of nodes to control open source MQTT driver for WAGO PFC controllers backplane.
 <br>

 Features